 A common cold is a viral infection of your baby's nose and throat.
 Nasal congestion and a runny nose are the main indicators of a cold.

 Treatment for the common cold in babies involves easing their symptoms, such as by providing fluids, keeping the air moist and helping them keep their nasal passages open.
-Very young infants must see a doctor at the first sign of the common cold because they're at greater risk of croup and pneumonia.
+Very young infants must see a doctor at the first sign of the common cold to make sure croup, pneumonia or other more serious illnesses aren't present.

 The first indication of the common cold in a baby is often: